onewelcome/identity-cloud-documentation/docs/products/access/topics/dum-report/index.md

 The legacy DABP person report is returned via the claim `group_permissions` in:

-* JWT access token.
-It will not be present if the access token will become too large to be used as bearer token.
+* [JWT access token](../tokens/access-token.md#json-web-token-jwt).
+It will **not** be present if the access token becomes too large to be used as a bearer token.
 * [ID token](../tokens/id-token.md)
 * [Userinfo](../../api-reference/oidc/user-info.md) response
 * [Token introspection](../../api-reference/token-introspection.md) response

-The format of this claim is a string.
+The format of this claim in the JWT Access token is a string.
 This string can be parsed to a JSON object.

-Example of this claim in the access token:
+Example of this claim in the JWT access token:

 ```json
 {